 .
 Our second post in this sequel covers the "after childbirth" part.
 Before I continue with this episode related to the “after” part of childbirth, here are a few more items that I should have mentioned in the previous episode: 🙂

-- Getting enough calcium is important when someone is pregnant.
-Calcium is necessary for ...
+- Mom needs enough calcium during pregnancy.
+Calcium is necessary for building bones of ...

 I was taking driving lessons a long time ago.
 Let’s just say the person giving me the lesson was the instructor.
 Instructor: